g-dant/g-dant.github.io/_posts/2020-04-03-The GGPLOT Layers and Tidy Data.md

 ```
 ![GGPLOT3](https://i.ibb.co/9s6hmwB/ggplot-3.png)

 Voilá.
 So, we can change many aspects of the plot with a huge degree of freedom thanks to  the "grammar of graphics" concept (thanks Hadley Wickham!).
 What about the other layers?
 Well, let's check them one by one.
-But, before, let's add a line geometry to our plot:
+We will surely improve those plots, they are not good for the moment.

 Notice that it was necessary to "group" the variables according to the country in the aesthetic layer.